hashicorp/terraform-provider-azurerm/website/docs/d/key_vault.html.markdown

 * `vault_uri` - The URI of the vault for performing operations on keys and secrets.

-* `location` - The Azure Region in which the Key Vault exists
+* `location` - The Azure Region in which the Key Vault exists.

 * `sku` - A `sku` block as described below.